craig8196/libtrp/PROTOCOL.md

 * Malicious connections are terminated with reject.
 * Malicious messages are dropped.
 * Failed decryption indicates malicious intent.
-* Currency is used to track the max number of outstanding packets for which need reliable sending.
+* Credit is used to track the max number of outstanding packets for which need reliable sending.
 * Streams are created on the fly.
 The cost of streams is incurred on tear-down.
 * Re-typing a stream is an error and is considered malicious.
 * Streams are unidirectional; client and server maintain separately indexed streams.